-Remember, there is no guarantee that the interviewer will ask you all or any of these questions (though many of them are drawn from actual interviews).
-But these should get you and your fiancé or spouse started on the process of testing each other’s memory.
+That means there's no guarantee that the U.S. official conducting the interview will ask you all or any of the questions provided in this article, though many are drawn from actual interviews.
+The below questions should, however, get you and your fiancé or spouse started on the process of testing each other's memory.

 Development of Your Relationship

 - What did the two of you have in common?

 - Where did you go for dates?